Sam-Berens/modelTools/README.md

 ## License

-This project is licensed under the [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by/4.0/legalcode.en).
+This project is licensed under the [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/legalcode.en).
 You are free to share and adapt the material under the following terms:
 - **Attribution:** You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-- **NonCommercial:** You may not use the material for commercial purposes.
 - **No additional restrictions:** You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 ## Contact